phnx-im/docs/src/spec/delivery_service/group_state_encryption.md

 # Group state encryption

-Generally, the DS encrypts group state at rest, such that only a group ID and a time stamp are stored in plaintext.
+Generally, the DS encrypts group state at rest, such that the group ID, the time of last activity, the Queue ID encryption key and the encrypted queue IDs marked for deletion are stored in plaintext.

 Parts of the group state are additionally encrypted such that they are only readable by group members.